(1)

 The library is run by

-Anne-lise Ah-Fat and Tilly Glascodine.
+Anne-lise Ah-Fat and Tilly Hutchison-Glascodine.

 Anne-lise Ah-fat is a community organiser, mother of two, facilitator and family violence practitioner who is passionate about transformative justice, reading groups and radical literature.
 Anne-lise loves to think, reflect and practice accountability, prison abolition and absolutely loves malleefowl.
 Anne-lise works with persons of diverse cultural and economic backgrounds and believes that social change can only occur collectively.